Bruce W. Harris 1991

 I spent 26 years climbing trees for the first part of my life and computer geek on the later.
-I was clearing transmission lines in the Plumas & Tahoe National Forests, working right-of-ways, city lines by the grid and line drops from the pole to the house or business for CU, I have worked for the Los Angeles City Parks & Recreation, ornamental pruning on residential and commercial, land & lot clearance, tree stump removal, tree repair cabling/bracing, etc. Basically everything but get certified as a ISA Certified Arborist®.
-Just was not good at the native language required; i.e. Latin; and just never really wanted to be one.
+I love being in the National Forest and was clearing transmission lines in the Plumas & Tahoe National Forests for some time.
+I also spent a considerable amount of time living in the city and working right-of-ways, city utility lines by the grid.
+I have also worked for the Los Angeles City Parks & Recreation, but overall spent the most time ornamental pruning on residential and commerciall or land & lot clearance.

-The late Mr. Jerry Keene was the one that got me started on Macintosh computer systems.
+The late Mr. Jerry Keene was the one that got me started on Macintosh computer systems back in 1988.
 Keene was operating their company on Mac’s.
-Macintosh computer systems are not for everyone.
-They are really built for artists; audio, visual/multimedia and graphic arts; and everything to do with desktop publishing.
-This was back in 1988.
-I have been very pleased with Mac’s durability, eye candy and no viruses.
+I have been very pleased with Mac’s durability, eye candy and virtually no viruses.
 Other use of my computer skills through the years: